13 Frequently Asked Family Law Questions About Situations of Intimate Partner Violence

 My partner and I are married.
 How will our property be divided if we divorce?

-• The family’s home(s) and the right to use them;
+• The family’s home(s) and the rights which confer use of them ;

-• Objects furnishing or decorating the family’s homes;
+• Objects furnishing or decorating the family’s homes and which serves for the use of the household ;

-• Savings accumulated in a retirement plan and the Quebec Pension Plan during the marriage.
+• Savings and benefits accumulated in a retirement plan and the Quebec Pension Plan during the marriage;

 The remainder of the spouses’ property is divided in accordance with their matrimonial regime.